langflow-ai/langflow/docs/docs/Contributing/contributing-how-to-contribute.md

 # How to contribute to Langflow

-This guide is intended to help you get started contributing to Langflow.
+This guide is intended to help you start contributing to Langflow.
-As an open-source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infra, or better documentation.
+As an open-source project in a rapidly developing field, Langflow welcomes contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.

-To contribute to this project, please follow the [fork and pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow.
+To contribute to this project, follow the [fork and pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow.

 ## Prerequisites